 Dead carcasses can be an easy food source for many birds, but carrion is not without risks.
-Depending on how the animal died and how long it has been deceased, risks include:
+Depending on how the animal died and how long it has been deceased, hazards include:

-- Disease transmission through excessive bacteria, insects, or contamination from the feces of previous carrion-eaters.
+- Disease transmission: Excessive bacteria, insects, or contamination from the feces of previous carrion-eaters can cause disease.

-- Poisoning from a carcass that has been illegally tainted as a trap for unwanted predators or that is contaminated with pesticides.
+- Poisoning: A carcass that has been poisoned as a trap for unwanted predators or contaminated with pesticides.

-- Attacks by other predators drawn by the scent of the decaying carcass, particularly when competition for food is high.
+- Attacks by other predators: Other predators competing for food may be drawn by the scent of the decaying carcass, potentially causing casualties.

-- Vehicle collisions when feeding on carcasses on roadways, including birds getting hit because they are too stuffed with their meal to fly out of the way.
+- Vehicle collisions: When feeding on carcasses on roadways, birds can get hit because they are too stuffed or immersed in their meal to fly away in time.

 Many birds that feed on carrion have adaptations or strategies to deal with these risks.
 Stronger stomach acids can kill many disease-causing bacteria, and birds that regularly dig into carcasses, such as vultures, often have bare faces and heads to minimize insect and bacteria infestation.
 Smaller birds that eat carrion may feed in flocks, and large numbers can help deter other predators from taking over the carcass.
-Birds may also gorge on carrion, storing the meat in their crops and leaving quickly to digest in a safer place.
+Birds may also gorge on carrion, storing the meat in their crops and leaving it quickly to digest in a safer place.